Patient Portal206-264-1111 Schedule Appointment

 ✅ Myth #8: “IBS is caused by eating the wrong foods.”

-Yes, diet is a huge factor in managing IBS—but the cause is often deeper than food choices.
+• Diet is important, but the cause is often deeper than food choices.

 ✅ Myth #9: “IBS only affects your digestion.”